 Notes

-- Leftover magic: Transforms dinner leftovers into a new meal.
+- Leftover magic: Transforms taco night leftovers into a whole new meal.

 Easy Chicken Taquitos